thunder9/node-dde/README.md

 server.onRequest = function(service, topic, item, format) { return ''; };
 server.onAdvise = function(topic, item, format) { return ''; };
 ```

-# Multi-byte string support

-To specify a service / topic / item names that contain multi-byte charactors, you can pass a URL-encoded string as an argument to client methods.
-Decoding will be done when an [encoding name](http://msdn.microsoft.com/en-us/library/vstudio/System.Text.Encoding.aspx) is passed to `createClient` or `createClients` functions.

 # License